-Depreciation and amortization expense for Q1 2017 decreased by 53.4% compared to Q1 2016 as a result of lower depreciation and amortization charges at the Panasqueira Mine when compared to the inclusion of depreciation and amortization at the Wolfram Camp Mine during Q1 2016 as well as a reduction in the amount of tungsten produced at the Los Santos Mine during Q1 2017.
+Depreciation and amortization expense for the 9 mos 2017 decreased by 27.8% compared to the 9 most 2016 because of lower depreciation and amortization charges at the Panasqueira Mine when compared to the inclusion of depreciation and amortization at the Wolfram Camp Mine during the 9 mos 2016 as well as a reduction in the amount of tungsten produced at the Los Santos Mine during the 9 mos 2017.
 Almonty employs a unit-of-production basis for recording depreciation and amortization.
-(See Note 3 of the Company's Q1 2017 Financial Statements for additional information.)
+(See Note 3 of the Company's Q3 2017 Financial Statements for additional information.)

-Losses from mining operations, including inventory write-downs, were (\$1,375) during Q1 2017 as a result of the addition of the more cost-efficient production from the Company's Panasqueira mine and the curtailment of production at the Company's higher cost Wolfram Camp Mine when compared to a loss of (\$2,520) in Q1 2016.
+Income (losses) from mining operations, including inventory write-downs, were (\$677) during the 9 mos 2017, an improvement of \$5,049 when compared to a loss of (\$5,726) in the 9 mos 2016 due to the addition of more cost-efficient production from the Company's Panasqueira mine and the curtailment of production at the Company's higher cost Wolfram Camp Mine.
 Almonty ceased production at the Wolfram Camp Mine while it continues with the optimization of the milling circuit and revises the mine plan.
 The Company anticipates that unit production costs will decrease significantly when production restarts once the optimization has been completed.

-General and administrative costs increased by 5.1% during Q1 2017 when compared to Q1 2016 as a direct result of the inclusion of results from the Panasqueira Mine significantly increasing the size of the Company even after factoring in the downsizing that occurred at the Company's Wolfram Camp Mine when compared to Q1 2016.
+General and administrative costs increased \$272 or 4.3% in the 9 mos 2017 when compared to the 9 mos 2016, with the inclusion of WCM site costs in G&A due to the cessation of all mining and processing activities.
+Previously \$475 of these costs would have been included in Production costs had the Wolfram Camp mine been in production.
+These costs are expected to continue to decrease during the refurbishment process.
 General and administrative costs include employee salaries and employment-related expenses of all non-mining/processing personnel as well as corporate overhead costs, business development and corporate development costs, listing and transfer agent fees, accounting, legal and other professional fees and travel.

-Non-cash compensation costs of \$nil were incurred during Q1 2017.
-This compares to a non-cash compensation expense of \$170 during Q1 2016.
+Non-cash compensation costs of \$nil were incurred during the 9 mos 2017.
+This compares to a non-cash compensation expense of \$170 during the 9 mos 2016.